Lolita Syndrome: Gameplay

 The game opens showing five doors at "Maison Lolita".
 The player selects one of these five rooms to enter, with each containing a different minigame.

 Buzz saw room

 A girl is strapped to a table, and a circular buzz saw is slowly moving towards her.
 The player must choose the correct key from ten keys in order to release the girl, and is limited to five guesses.
-After five incorrect guesses, the buzz saw slices the girl who explodes into a fountain of gore and dies; if the player is successful in freeing the girl, she takes off her clothes.
+After five incorrect guesses, the buzz saw slices the girl who explodes into a fountain of gore and dies; if the player is successful in freeing the girl, they take off her clothes.

 Human dart board room

-A girl is strapped to a dart board, and the player is to toss darts at her.
+A girl is strapped to a dartboard, and the player is to toss darts at her.
 The player selects a series of darts which are randomly allocated by number; success is determined randomly by the computer depending on which number the player selects.
 If the player wins, the girl's clothing is removed; otherwise, the girl explodes into gore and dies.